 We have weekly meetings On Tuesday of each week at 12:00 pm to 1:00 pm at the Heritage Museum and Cultural Center.

 St. Joseph/Maud Preston Palenske Memorial Library

-Library services include: Books for children and adults in regular or large print, audiobooks, e-books, videos and DVDs, music CDs, magazines, newspapers, tax forms.
+Library services include: Books for children and adults in regular or large print, audiobooks, e-books, DVDs, music CDs, magazines, newspapers, tax forms.
 Programs and interest groups year round.
 Meeting rooms for community groups.
-Fax, photocopy, shredding, pay phone, self-service coffee bar and free internet access including wireless.
+Fax, photocopy, shredding, computer use and printing, and free internet access including wireless.

 The richest person in the world - in fact all the riches in the world - couldn't provide you with anything like the endless, incredible loot available at your local library. ~Malcolm Forbes